chandanhpcic/docs/source/manual/firmware.rst

 Plugins
 --------------------------------

-Plugins are additional software packages that are available for OPNsense, usually they come with their own frontend components to setup the software underneath.
+Plugins are additional software packages that are available for Reticen8, usually they come with their own frontend components to setup the software underneath.
 Here you can find community support plugins, such as  **bind**, **c-icap**, **freeradius** and others.
 Usually there is also a **-devel** version available, which contains features still under development (master branch on GitHub versus release).